Must-Have Travel Trailer Accessories

 Portable RV Size Hand-Held Vacuum

-Here's another travel trailer gadget that comes in handy often.
+Here's another of the travel trailer must haves that comes in handy often.

 From cleaning sand out of crevices on the floor to getting pet hair off the couch, this comes in handy.